How To Make Moving With Kids Easy

 Stay on track with your family routines

-Make time for goodbyes
+Make time for goodbyes to make moving with kids easy

 Goodbyes are hard, but you mustn’t avoid them.
 A lot of people shy away from saying goodbye and regret it later.
-Goodbyes are a crucial part of the move because they give a sense of closure for both kids and adults.
+Goodbyes are a crucial part of moving because they give a sense of closure for both kids and adults.
 On the last day of school, your kids can say goodbye to their teachers and friends by bringing a cake to school or making a similar kind of goodbye gesture.

 Drive them around the neighborhood on your last day so they can wave bye to friends and neighbors.
 You can all walk through the house and say farewell to each room as well.
 It is beneficial to the adults as much as it is for the kids.
 Is moving with kids easy as you want it to be?
 Maybe not, but if you use these occasions to create a memory book that your kids can fill with photos of their old room and dear friends, it can get a bit easier.